Start main page content

 Postgraduate Physiology by Dissertation/Thesis (MSc & PhD)

-The School offers MSc and PhD degrees in both the Faculties of Health Sciences and Science.
+The Department offers MSc and PhD degrees in both the Faculties of Health Sciences and Science.
 Suitably qualified students with first degrees in Physiology or related disciplines, or with MBBCh degrees, are accepted for postgraduate study, part-time or full-time, in research fields of interest of staff.
 Partial funding through the Medical Research Council and/or the University can usually be arranged.

 Interested students should contact: